Free trade area, single market, customs union - what's the difference?

-The EU is therefore not a free trade area - it is a single market.
+The EU is therefore not just a free trade area - it is a single market.

 Free trade area

+If we left both the single market and the customs union we could negotiate a free trade deal with the EU.
 A free trade area is one where there are no tariffs or taxes or quotas on goods and/or services from one country entering another.

 So agriculture and fisheries might be exempted, certain industries protected and some goods may not be covered.